 - Two doses Varicella vaccine, four weeks apart; or serological (titer) evidence of immunity to Varicella.

-- If either test is positive, provide documentation of the TB tests, a chest x-ray and an evaluation by a physician. –OR-
+- If the blood test is positive, provide documentation of the TB test, a chest x-ray and an evaluation by a physician. –OR-

 - Students with a past positive TB test must provide documentation of the positive TB test and, if not already completed, provide documentation of a baseline chest x-ray prior to the deadline.